How did you come up with this!?

-Somewhat accidentally, I had made a game where any player could have several strategies at their disposal, and at any moment in the game.
+Somewhat accidentally, I had made a game where any player could have several strategies at their disposal, at any moment in the game.
 The game changes from second to second.
-There is no time to plan or lament or do anything but just run around and laugh at how terrible you are at it.
-Finally, I could exceed my normal contribution of simply "passing the ball to someone else".
+There is no time to plan, lament or do anything but just run around and laugh at how terrible you are at it.
+Finally, for myself, I could exceed my normal contribution of simply "passing the ball to someone else."

-That meant a lot to me, but the thing that really burst my heart with rainbows and unicorns and fluffy bunnies was getting to see how many other people this means a lot to as well.
+That meant a lot to me, but the thing that really burst my heart with rainbows and unicorns and fluffy bunnies was getting to see how this meant so much to so many other people as well.
 People come to me and tell me that they hate team sports.
 They hate them, but they love Mojo.
-Mojo is about losing.
-It's about sacrifice.
-It's about letting "Fun of Mastery" take a backseat to "Fun of Agency".
-It's about being each other's heroes.
-It's about being each other's heroes because there simply isn't anyone else to do it.
+Mojo is about the fun in losing.
+It's about the fun in sacrifice.
+It's about letting "Fun of Mastery" take a backseat to "Fun of Agency."

 "Being inclusive" wasn't as hard as I thought, either.
 There were so many roles and ways to play the game that there was no need to add "handicaps" to the game to accommodate for weaker players.
-Not everyone is equal of course, but the playing field is naturally leveled out a lot more than in other sports.
-In retrospect, it seems most sports were developed by jocks, for jocks.
-So naturally, there are a lot of aspects to most sports that simply favor one or two types of straight-up athletic ability - like lifting a heavy rock, or running to the fence faster, or maybe urinating while standing up.
-I don't know.
-But it's not as impossible as one would think to make a sport that draws favor from a wider base of skills.
+Not everyone is equal in ability of course, but the playing field is naturally leveled out a lot more than in other sports.
+In retrospect, it seems most sports were developed by the jocks, for the jocks.
+So naturally, there are a lot of aspects to most sports that simply favor one or two types of straight-up athletic ability - like lifting a heavy rock, or running to the fence faster, or punching something super hard.
+What I found out is that it's a lot easier than one would think to make a sport that draws favor from a wider base of skills.
 Heck, I did it on accident.

 I envy them.
 I envy us.